hauke96/the-green-spot/content/posts/zugspitze-2022/index.en.md

 # Gamskar & Old middle station

-***
-> Continue checking the translation:
-***

 After the hut, there is still a good path for walking, but the slope increases to about 30°, in places more.
-However, the view gets better and better, and that motivates quite well.
+However, the view gets better and better, which motivates quite well.

-At the end of the Gamskarlift, the path then splits and there are several ways to get up, but they all come together again later anyway, so it doesn't matter.
+At the end of the Gamskar cable car (Gamskarlift), the path then splits and there are several ways to get up, but they all come together again later anyway, so it doesn't matter which one you choose.
-But here begins the Alpine flair, when the grass of the ski slope stops and gives way to gravel and scree.
+Here the Alpine flair slowly begins, as the grass of the ski slope ends and gives way to gravel and scree.
-Between Latschen it goes further up and I met the first mountain goats, which were much more nimble than I was.
+Between mountain pines it goes further up and I met the first mountain goats, which were much more nimble than I was.

-{{< imgScale "GOPR8121_1600.jpg" "Through coniferous bushes of mountain pines it continued up on scree."
+{{< imgScale "GOPR8121_1600.jpg" "Through coniferous bushes of mountain pines I went further up on scree."
 "500x" >}}

-About another 2 km and 400 meters in altitude after the Gamsalmhütte I came to the **Wiesbrunnen** with a nice bench to rest on.
+About another 2 km / 1.2 mi and 400 m / 1300 ft of altitude after the Gamsalmhütte I came to the **Wiesbrunnen** (translates to ***meadow fontain***), a water fountain with a nice bench to rest on.
-Of course it's worth taking a break here, the view is terrific!
+Of course it's worth taking a break here, the view is awesome!
-Along the way I could fill my water bottle, which holds a liter, but was already almost empty.
+I could also fill my water bottle, which holds a liter, but was already almost empty.
-After this short breather, it went on in a T-shirt, even my sweat jacket was now too warm for me.
+After this short break, it went on in a T-shirt, even my sweat jacket was now too warm for me.

-{{< imgScale "GOPR8123_1600.jpg" "The Wiesbrunnen including bench."
+{{< imgScale "GOPR8123_1600.jpg" "The Wiesbrunnen with the bench."
 "500x" >}}

-After another 500 m and 150 meters of altitude (at meanwhile 1830 m above sea level), the vegetation then slowly ended and the scree field **Gamskar** was in front of me.
+After another 500 m / 0.3 mi and 150 m / 500 ft of altitude (at meanwhile 1830 m / 6000 ft above sea level), the vegetation then slowly ended and the scree field **Gamskar** was in front of me.
-Also here a few mountain goats were on the way, whatever the here look for, apparently grows now and then nevertheless something tasty between the stones.
+Even here were montain goats too, what ever they are looking for here, but apparently they still find something tasy between the rocks.
-At this height was here and there also some snow, but the path itself was free.
+At this altitude there was some snow here and there, but the path itself was free.

 {{< imgScale "GOPR8126_1600.jpg" "The path became really steep and stony.
 In the middle at the top, the well camouflaged old middle station."
 "500x" >}}